 After a hearty Swedish breakfast, we’re off on a gallery, design & shopping tour, covering everything from leather goods to the newest Swedish designs for home and body.
 We'll pop into Iris Hantvek, an interesting shop where visually impaired crafters hand-make brushes of all shapes and sizes.

-By now we'll have worked up an appetite so we’ll stop for lunch at Mom’s Kitchen Nybrogatan.
+You'll be hungry by now, so we’ll stop for lunch at Mom’s Kitchen Nybrogatan.
 Here, we’ll sample traditional Scandinavian food, like Swedish meatballs and mashed potatoes.

-After lunch, we’ll visit several shops and schools focusing on traditional and modern handicrafts made and created in Sweden including textiles and wooden kitchen items.
+After lunch, we’ll visit several shops and schools focusing on traditional and modern handicrafts made and created in Sweden, including textiles and wooden kitchen items.

 You'll have plenty of time to explore on your own this afternoon.
 You may want to visit the Nobel Prize Museum or the National Museum.

 We’ll have breakfast at the hotel.
 Then, we'll ferry to the "countryside" for a step back in time at the Skansen Open Air Museum.
-We’ll experience traditional Swedish culture first hand including how people farmed and lived in past generations.
+We’ll experience traditional Swedish culture first hand, including how people farmed and lived in past generations.
 We’ll watch the locals dance.
-The music is catchy so you may feel like joining them!
+The music is catchy, so you may feel like joining them!
 Study Swedish horticulture by wandering through the gardens.

-Since we’ve worked up an appetite, we'll head over to the Flickora Helin café for a late lunch.
+Since we’ve worked up an appetite, we'll head to the Flickora Helin café for a late lunch.
 This beautiful café specializes in worldwide cuisine that changes daily based on seasonal products.